 We are excited to announce MariaDB MaxScale 2.2.2 GA with built in failover management.

-We are happy to announce that MariaDB MaxScale 2.1.0 beta is released today.
-MariaDB MaxScale is the next generation database proxy for MariaDB.
+We are happy to announce that 2.2.1 beta of MariaDB MaxScale, the next generation database proxy for MariaDB is now available.
 Beta is an important time in our release and we encourage you to download this release today!

 This blog post will explore the setup of an environment using self-signed OpenSSL certificates to make it safe enough to replicate data between the multiple backend database servers and also, we’ll show you how to setup the communication between MariaDB MaxScale and the backend.